iPlumb3r/BizApp-Spec-Methodo/1_Activities/A2/ReadMe_EN.md

 ...
 But it is also THE deliverable of this methodological approach because it constitutes a "pivot" of the approach!

 ## Key Concepts
-The key concepts for this activity are summarized in the table below:
+The key concepts for this activity are summarized in the table below :

 <table>
     <thead>